Popol Out West: Synopsis

 As hats go out of fashion, the anthropomorphic bear Popol the Hatter heads into the American West with his wife Virginia and blue donkey, Bluebell.
 Setting up camp in the land of the Bunnokee, a tribe of anthropomorphic rabbit Native Americans, he does good business there.
 This infuriates the Bunnokee medicine man, whose feather headdress business has declined as a result.
-He and the Chief of the Bunnokees conspire to eradicate the economic threat, launching war against Popol.
+He and the Chief of the Bunnokees conspired to eradicate the economic threat, launching a war against Popol.
 Using technology that is more advanced than the Bunnokee's bow and arrows, Popol defeats the rabbits' initial attacks, but they retaliate by abducting Virginia and threatening to torture her.
 Popol then rescues her, and together they escape, coming upon a river in which they discover gold.

-They are captured by the gangster Bully Bull the anthropomorphised bulldog, and although they escape once, he recaptures them, before Bluebell kicks him so hard that he flies into the air and lands in Santa Barbara, where he is found and imprisoned by a sheriff.
-While Popol, Virginia, and Bluebell manage to make their way across a deep ravine, Bully Bull escapes from jail, and attacks Popol on a steep face.
+They are captured by the gangster Bully Bull, the anthropomorphised bulldog.
+Although they escaped once, he recaptures them before Bluebell kicks him so hard that he flies into the air and lands in Santa Barbara, where he is found and imprisoned by a sheriff.
+While Popol, Virginia, and Bluebell manage to make their way across a deep ravine, Bully Bull escapes from jail and attacks Popol on a steep face.
 All of them fall down the cliff, but are rescued by firemen with a trampoline, and Bully Bull is once more apprehended.